 The Benefits of the Urban Forest & Green Spaces

-Tree lined streets not only improve the liveability aspects of neighbourhoods such as providing shaded spaces for walking and parking your car, but also increase residential house prices.
+Tree lined streets not only improve the liveability aspects of neighbourhoods such as providing shaded spaces for walking and parking your car, but also help build Climate Change resilience in our community.
 For more information regarding the benefits of trees visit the 202020 Vision website.

 The Urban Forest Strategic Plan

 One of the ways in which Local Governments, nationally and internationally, are building climate change resilience is through the retention and expansion of the urban forest.
 The City of Melville adopted the Urban Forest Strategic Plan 2017-2036, Part A: City Controlled Land.
 The Plan outlines actions that will increase tree coverage and green spaces in public areas for the benefit of everyone.

 Our Urban Forest and Community Expectations

 The City of Melville has a diverse population and everyone has their own perspective on trees.
 Some people inherently love trees and appreciate their beauty and the ecosystem services they provide.
 At the other end of the spectrum are individuals that have irrational fears of trees, particularly limb drop or those that simply find trees messy or annoying.

 When managing urban forests it is important to remember that the needs of the broader community have to be prioritised over the desires of a few individuals.

 The City encourages residents that are developing their land to consider designs that allow for the retention of large established trees; include passive cooling and heating features; and allow space for tree installation following development.